-Sheraton Ottawa Hotel – Located in the heart of downtown Ottawa, steps away from Parliament Hill and minutes from the ByWard Market, with modern hotel rooms, a salt water indoor pool and fitness centre.
+Sheraton Ottawa Hotel: Located in the heart of downtown Ottawa, steps away from Parliament Hill and minutes from the ByWard Market, with modern hotel rooms, a salt water indoor pool and a fitness centre.

-Hilton Garden Inn Downtown – Four blocks from the Parliament of Canada, The Ottawa River and Victoria Island are less than a kilometre away.
+Hilton Garden Inn Downtown: Four blocks from the Parliament of Canada, The Ottawa River and Victoria Island are less than a kilometre away.
 Enjoy all-day dining in the Tulip restaurant and The Pavilion Pantry is open 24 hours for drinks and snacks.
-Indoor pool and pet friendly
+It has an indoor pool and it is pet friendly

-Poplar Grove Campground & RV Park – 23km14 miles from the Parliament Buildings at 6154 Bank Street.
+Poplar Grove Campground & RV Park: 23 kilometres/14 miles from the Parliament Buildings at 6154 Bank Street.
 Highly rated in Woodalls, Trailer Life and O.P.C.A., offering full hook-ups with large sites, several that are pull through electric, water and sewer sites

 Take a stroll and explore the ByWard Market to find the perfect spot for dinner.
 The historic outdoor market is one of the country’s oldest and Ottawa’s entertainment centre.
 After dinner, nibble on a tasty BeaverTail pastry at its original stand located on George Street or sip a craft cocktail or local beer on a rooftop patio while taking in the view.
 You’ll also find fun souvenirs and gifts as well as Canadian fashion, jewellery and homewares in its many independent shops.